 For many people, the standard model of health insurance in the U.S. leaves a lot to be desired.
-While it does help pay for medical care, billing can often be complicated, a network may limit your choice of doctors, and you may still have high out-of-pocket costs.
+While it does help pay for medical care, billing can often be complex and confusing, a network may limit your choice of doctors, and you may still be forced to pay high out-of-pocket costs.

-Patients looking for alternatives to traditional health care can consider a relatively new option: the direct primary care (DPC) model.
-With DPC, you pay a monthly fee to a health care provider's practice.
-In exchange, you have access to a doctor, typically including in-person and telehealth visits.
+Patients who are looking for alternatives to traditional healthcare have a new option: the direct primary care (DPC) model.
+With DPC, you pay a monthly fee to a healthcare provider's practice.
+In exchange, you have access to a doctor, often including both in-person and telehealth visits.

 Learn more about the DPC model and how it works.

 What Is Direct Primary Care?

 DPC gives primary care physicians a way to charge patients without having to go through a third party first.
 Third-party billing can take up a great deal of time, and it requires doctors to see a high number of patients in order to make a profit.
-Instead, with DPC, doctors can simply charge patients a direct monthly, quarterly, or annual fees.
+Instead, with DPC, doctors can simply charge patients a direct monthly, quarterly, or annual fee.

-These fees cover primary care services such as consultations, laboratory tests, and clinical or other medical services.
+These fees cover basic care services, such as consultations, lab tests, and clinical or other medical services.
 For any treatments or services outside the basic scope, patients can use their own health plans.
 High-deductible health plans are on the cheaper end of the health plan spectrum, and so they are often used in this way, to cover emergency expenses and other expenses not covered by the DPC plan.

 How Direct Primary Care Works

-Many people who seek healthcare see the value in paying an all-inclusive, flat-rate fee for unlimited access to a primary care physician is an attractive option for some patients.
-A 2020 study reported DPC fees typically range from $65 to $85 per month, depending on the provider and services offered.
+Many people who seek healthcare see the value in paying an all-inclusive, flat-rate fee for unlimited access to their doctor.
+A 2020 study reported that DPC fees can range from around $65 to $85 per month, depending on the provider and services offered.

-You might think of this as paying for an exclusive membership at a doctor’s office where patients receive personalized care and spend quality time with their physician.
-The average time spent in a doctor's office in the standard model is about is about 13 to 16 minutes, whereas a DPC doctor visit averages at 40 minutes.
+You might think of this setup like being a member in an exclusive doctor’s office where patients receive personalized care and get to spend quality time with their physician.
+The average time spent in a doctor's office in the standard model is about is about 13 to 16 minutes, whereas a DPC doctor visit averages about 40 minutes.